ilkerklz/Analysis-of-Playstore-Apps/README.md

 - Created a dashboard about insights got in the previous phase for a visual understanding and analysis.
 Please refer to Power BI file.

+- You can find snapshot of visual analysis below.

 ![Visual](https://github.com/ilkerklz/Analysis-of-Playstore-Apps/blob/db5c20b561a96601a30b08ce1e535ef46f81f36a/Playstore-Visual-Analysis.png "Snapshot of Visual Analysis of Playstore Apps")